devstaff-crete/DevStaff-Heraklion/README.md

 ## Meetups :speaker:

-The list of all meetups (to be) held by date:
+The list of all MeetUps (to be) held by date:

 * [2016-03-10 Start-Ups, Spin-offs](https://github.com/devstaff-crete/meetup08-Startups)
 * [2016-02-11 Developing with security in mind](https://github.com/devstaff-crete/meetup07-Security)